Thoratec

-Thoratec Corporation is a United States–based company that develops, manufactures, and markets proprietary medical devices used for mechanical circulatory support for the treatment of heart-failure patients worldwide.
-It is a global leader in mechanical circulatory support devices, particularly in ventricular assist devices (VADs).
+Thoratec Corporation was a United States–based company that developed, manufactured, and marketed medical devices for mechanical circulatory support used in the treatment of heart-failure.
+Its products included ventricular assist devices (VADs), which were used to support patients with advanced heart failure.

-For chronic circulatory support for late-stage heart-failure patients, Thoratec's primary product lines are its ventricular assist devices: the HeartMate 3 Left Ventricular Assist System (HeartMate 3), and the Thoratec Paracorporeal Ventricular Assist Device (PVAD).
-For acute circulatory support, the company's product lines are the CentriMag Acute Circulatory System (CentriMag); and for pediatric patients the PediMag Acute Circulatory System, known as PediVAS outside the U.S.
+For chronic circulatory support for late-stage heart-failure patients, Thoratec's primary product lines were its ventricular assist devices: the HeartMate 3 Left Ventricular Assist System (HeartMate 3), and the Thoratec Paracorporeal Ventricular Assist Device (PVAD).
+For acute circulatory support, the company's product lines were the CentriMag Acute Circulatory System (CentriMag); and for pediatric patients the PediMag Acute Circulatory System, known as PediVAS outside the U.S.

-Incorporated in 1976, Thoratec is headquartered in Pleasanton, California.
+Incorporated in 1976, Thoratec was headquartered in Pleasanton, California.
 In 2015 the company was acquired by St. Jude Medical, a global medical-device company headquartered in Saint Paul, Minnesota.
 In January 2017, St. Jude was acquired by Abbott Laboratories.